-Spotify tested a new lossless audio version of its streaming service in 2017, but as of now, it is still not released.
+First, let's compare Spotify vs Tidal sound quality.
+Spotify tested a new lossless audio version of its streaming service in 2017.
+But as of now, it is still not released.
 Spotify free tier service now supports 160 Kbps music with random ADs.
-If you paid $9.99 to upgrade to the Spotify, you will not only get rid of the annoying ADs, but also get access to 320 Kbps streams.
+If you paid $9.99 to upgrade to the Spotify, you will not only block ads from Spotify, but also get access to 320 Kbps streams.
 On the mobile devices, the music quality is compressed to 96 Kbps and 160 Kbps accordingly to guarantee smooth streaming.

 Tidal puts lots of its bet on the audio quality.
-The music from the Tidal Premium subscription is same to Spotify with 320 Kbps.
-Besides, it has an exclusive high fidelity music plan which supports to stream at 1411 Kbps in FLAC format.
-The quality is undoubtedly best, but you may not hear the difference compared to other streaming music if you play it on common phones, computers.
+The music from the Tidal Premium is same to Spotify with 320 Kbps.
+Besides, it has an exclusive high fidelity music plan which supports to stream at 1,411 Kbps in FLAC format.
+And Tidal HiFi Plus allows users to enjoy Tidal music in Dolby Atmos, 360 Reality Audio Quality and more.
+The quality is undoubtedly best.
+But you may not hear the difference compared to other streaming music if you play it on common devices.

 Verdict: Tidal Wins

-As a veteran streaming music, Spotify doesn't officially offer the exact number of songs, it is expected that it has a large library with over 30 millions songs.
+What is the number of songs of Spotify vs Tidal catalog?
+As a veteran streaming music, Spotify doesn't officially offer the exact number of songs.
+It is expected that it has a large library with over 100 million songs.
 Also, they added about 20,000 new sounds everyday.
-We can find most popular songs there, but it does lack of some exclusive songs such as the Beyonce's lemonade album.
+We can find most popular songs there.
+But it does lack of some exclusive songs such as the Beyonce's lemonade album.
 Some artists like Taylor Swift protested over Spotify for it doesn't offer copyright fees to musicians during the 3 month's free trial.

 Tidal was acquired by Jay-Z in 2015.
-It has a surprising big music catalogue with 40 millions songs.
-In addition, it has over 175,000 music videos.
+It has a surprising big music catalogue with 100 million songs.
+In addition, it has over 650,000 music videos.
 It is well known for its exclusive contents.
-Usually it is the first platform to release albums from the super starts like Beyonce, Drake, Rihanna, Kanye West.
+Usually, it is the first platform to release albums from the super stars like Beyonce, Drake, Rihanna, and Kanye West.

 Verdict: Tidal Wins

-Tidal streaming music charges the same for the high quality 320 Kbps songs, but it charges double at $19.99 if you want to listen to the lossless HiFi streaming tracks.
+Tidal HiFi streaming music charges for the high-quality 1,411 Kbps songs at $9.99/month.
+But it charges double at $19.99 for Tidal HiFi Plus plan if you want to listen to Sony 360 Reality Audio, Masters, and Dolby Atmos streaming tracks.
 Unless you have a powerful audiophile playback device, you may end up paying expensive price without hearing the difference.

 Verdict: Spotify Wins